 Disqualification From Driving

 For many people being disqualified from driving is unimaginable.
-Unfortunately however, there are a number of ways in which you can lose your driving licence.
-At Fosters solicitors we appreciate the significance of this and the importance of retaining a driving licence, for personal or business reasons.
+Unfortunately, however, there are a number of ways in which you can lose your driving licence.
+Our lawyers have extensive experience dealing with motoring offences and understand the impact losing your drivers license can have on your personal and work life.

 As a full licence holder, if you accrue 12 or more penalty points in any three year period you would be disqualified under the totting provisions.
 The disqualification would be for a minimum period of six months.
 In some circumstances it is possible to persuade the Court that you, you, or a third party would suffer exceptional hardship as a result.
 If this is achieved the Court can exercise its discretion to impose a shorter disqualification, or no disqualification at all.
 Our Lawyers are able to advise you whether this argument is available to you, and if it is, to present the argument to the Court on your behalf.

 A number of offences carry an outright disqualification.
 These include Drink Driving, Dangerous Driving and Failing to Provide a Sample.
 In all cases our Lawyers will carefully analyse the evidence, and advise you on your plea.